 Busch Gardens Theme Park

-At Busch Gardens you’ll be able to take in a theater show with colorful entertainment, try not to scream on heart stopping themepark rides, experience up-close meetings with uncommon wildlife and take a memorable safari across the wild African lains.
+At Busch Gardens you’ll be able to take in a theater show with colorful entertainment, scream on heart stopping theme park rides, experience up-close meetings with uncommon wildlife and take a memorable safari across the wild African plains.
 Busch Gardens is positioned 8 miles north of the cruise port.

 Getting To The Cruise Port

 Most passengers booked on cruises from Tampa fly in to Tampa International Airport.
 The airport is very convenient to the cruise terminals, as the distance between the two is only about eight miles.
 The easiest way to make the journey is by cab.

 Follow I-4 west to exit 1, signed Port Of Tampa.
 GoTravel south along 21st Street then turn right on Adamo Drive, signed Cruise Terminals 2 Thru 6 Hwy 60 then head left onto Channelside Drive.
 For cruise terminal 6 make a left onto McKay Street to access the open parking directly at the terminal.
 For cruise terminals 2 and 3 continue for about three-quarters of a mile southwards on Channelside Drive.
 The long term parking garage is on the right of the street opposite the Florida Aquarium.

 Follow Interstate eastwards.
 Join Interstate.
 Continue along I-4 eastwards to exit 1 , signed Ybor City.
 Continue south on 21st Street then make a right on Adamo Drive then head left onto Channelside Drive.
 For cruise terminal 6 turn left onto McKay Street to get to the parking directly at the terminal.
 For cruise terminals 2 and 3 continue for about three-quarters of a mile south along Channelside Drive.
 The long term parking building is sited on the right of the street across from the Florida Aquarium.

 Cruise Port Map (click on image for larger image)